epifeni/DeepLearning_Transformers/Readme.md

     * y - represents the true value
     * a - represents the neuron's prediction
 * w*x +b = z --> z passes into activation function $\theta$(z) = a
+* Use gradient desent to solve for the minimum values of each w (using a stochastic process)
+    * Step size to minimise w is the **learning rate**

+* adaptive gradient descent - step size gets smaller as the gradient gets closer to 0
+*    * Popular optimiser is 'Adam'

+When dealing with N-dimentional vectors (tensors), the notation changes from **derivative** to **gradient** So we calcualte the gradient of the cost functions with respect to all the weights<br/>

+For classificaton problems, we generally use the **cross entropy** loss function - This assumes that the model predicts a probability distribution p(y=i) for each class i=1,2,...,C<br/>

+**For perfroming classification, especially multi-class classification that's greater than binary classification (greater than 2), we will us coross entorpy to be our cost function**<br/>

+## Backpropagation
+Moving backwords through a network to update the weights and the biases

+**Way of finding out how the cost function results change with respect to the weights in the network so we can update teh weights and to minimise the cost function**

+**We want to understand how sensitive the cost function is to changes in w**

+The learning process for a network
+1. Using input x, set the activation function a for the input layer
+* z = wx+b
+* a=$\theta$(z)
+2. This resulting a then feeds into the next layer (and so on)